open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

    electrodeList->setBounds(50,40,120,20);
    addAndMakeVisible(electrodeList.get());

-This creates the electrode list, sets its position, and adds it to the editor.
+This creates the electrode list, sets the :code:`RateViewerEditor` as a listener, specifies its position, and adds it to the editor.

 Now, create an empty implementation of the :code:`comboBoxChanged()` method: